A Simultaneous ECG-PCG Acquisition System with Real-Time Burst-Adaptive Noise Cancellation: Experimental Results and Discussion

+Typically selected to be slightly greater than 1 to facilitate burst adaptation.
+However, excessively high values can result in filter instability and high steady-state error.
+To satisfy convergence criteria defined in~\cite{236504}, $\beta$ must be constrained such that $\mu_0 \beta <$~2.

-The filter is evaluated with a length of $10$, and parameters: $\mu_0=0.05$, $\alpha=0.99$, $\eta=5$, $\beta=6$, and $\varepsilon=0.001$.
+In this study, the filter is evaluated with a length of 10, and parameters: $\mu_0=$~0.05, $\alpha=$~0.99, $\eta=$~5, $\beta=$~6, and $\varepsilon=$~0.001.
+The parameters were empirically chosen based on the trial-and-error method.
 For comparison, the standard LMS and NLMS filters were also evaluated with the same parameters.
-As shown in Table~\ref{tab:compare_main}, the BA-NLMS algorithm clearly outperforms both standard algorithms for all normal and abnormal PCG recordings.